feelsantiago/feel-logger/README.md

 ## Logging Context

-If you want to add a context information the the output log you can pass a special metadata called `context` and it will be add to the `label` part of the log.
+If you want to add a context information to the output log you can pass a special metadata called `context` and it will be add to the `label` part of the log.

 ```js
 import { Logger } from 'feel-logger';